What is “systems change”?

 In a world of noise and too much doing, it is rare for an organization to have the ability to slow down and revisit their thinking, including their long-held assumptions.

-The design phase is Co-Impact’s unique way of giving organizations the time, space and money to do this deep thinking and learning, so they can really strategize about how to change systems or institutions.
+The Design Phase is Co-Impact’s unique way of giving organizations the time, space and money to do this deep thinking and learning, so they can really strategize about how to change systems or institutions.

 Over the course of the Design Phase, an organization will be preparing for their long, exciting journey of changing systems, by diving into the concepts on systems change—their useful tools for the road.
 At the end of this, the organization will come up with a much stronger vision and strategy on how they can more powerfully do systems change work.